superDuperCyberTechno/throwcatch/README.md

 ![throwcatch](https://raw.githubusercontent.com/superDuperCyberTechno/throwcatch/master/header.png)

+# Any and all help is appreciated.
+Please feel free to contribute.

 ## What the hell is this?
 *throwcatch* is an experimental solution to something that shouldn't be as cumbersome as it is; **backups**.
 In other words: *throwcatch* is a super simple tool made for backing up files to a server.